Monday/Friday

 Saturday

-Dina Melendez fell into agility in 2006 with her Soft-Coated Wheaten Terriers and was captivated with training her dogs in dog sports.
-Besides agility, her dogs compete in barn hunt, nose work, tricks and are accomplished "actors".
-They appeared in the Emmy award-winning movie "The Normal Heart" staring Julia Roberts and Mark Ruffalo which was where her love for teaching “tricks” expanded.
+Dina Melendez fell into agility with her Soft-Coated Wheaten Terriers in 2006 and was captivated with training her dogs in dog sports.
+Besides Agility, her dogs have competed in Barn Hunt, Scent Work, Tricks, Rally, and FAST CAT.
+Her first dogs, Boone and Raphael, appeared in the Emmy award-winning movie "The Normal Heart," starring Julia Roberts and Mark Ruffalo, which is where her love for teaching “tricks” expanded.

-Dina’s classes focus on Beginners and Foundations level dogs and/or handlers.
-Her classes cover an introduction to equipment plus concepts and behaviors in incremental steps.
-Her approach allows teams to build a solid base.
-Dina strives to instill confidence in her students as they learn the tools needed to perform the necessary fundamentals.
-Along the way, they also develop appropriate habits.
-Dina's many years of teaching these behaviors helps the handler understand the aspects of positive reinforcement and behavior generalization, all while having fun!
+Dina’s classes focus on solid foundations on all pieces of agility equipment, adding in handling concepts and behaviors in incremental steps.
+Dina strives to instill confidence in her students and their dogs as they learn the tools needed to perform the necessary fundamentals and appropriate habits.
+Dina's vast experience teaching these behaviors helps the handler understand the aspects of positive reinforcement and behavior generalization, all while having fun!

-Dina’s classes focus on Beginners and Foundations level dogs and/or handlers.
-Her classes cover an introduction to equipment plus concepts and behaviors in incremental steps.
-Her approach allows teams to build a solid base.
-Dina strives to instill confidence in her students as they learn the tools needed to perform the necessary fundamentals.
-Along the way, they also develop appropriate habits.
-Dina's many years of teaching these behaviors helps the handler understand the aspects of positive reinforcement and behavior generalization, all while having fun!
+Dina’s classes focus on solid foundations on all pieces of agility equipment, adding in handling concepts and behaviors in incremental steps.
+Dina strives to instill confidence in her students and their dogs as they learn the tools needed to perform the necessary fundamentals and appropriate habits.
+Dina's vast experience teaching these behaviors helps the handler understand the aspects of positive reinforcement and behavior generalization, all while having fun!